Pioneers play pioneer ball. Important nuances and rules of the game

 A. Passing and catching the ball with both hands.

-The captains distribute the balls to the first squad.
+The captains distribute the balls to the first team.

-1. Distribution of balls, movements: the first squad stands at the net facing the second squad, the second squad remains in place (takes one step back).
+1. Distributing balls, movements: the first lineup stands at the net facing the second lineup, the second lineup remains in place (takes one step back).

-2. Perform a step stance, hold the ball with both hands in front of the chest.
+2. Perform a walking stance, holding the ball with both hands in front of the chest.

-3. Passing with two from the chest, and catching, passing with two from behind the head, passing one from above, passing one from below, passing with a blow to the floor from a place, the same - in a jump from a place and from 2-3 run-up steps.
+3. Pass with two from the chest, and catch, pass with two from behind the head, pass with one from above, pass with one from below, pass with a blow to the floor from a place, the same - in a jump from a place and with 2-3 running steps.

-Catching with two hands in a game stand
+Catching with two hands in a playing stance

-B. Direct forward “hit” over the net with 2-3 running steps with both hands from behind the head (throw).
-Passing all the balls to the first team.
-Performing direct attacking throws from three run-up steps across the net by the players of the first team.
-Catching balls by players of the second team, freely located on their site.
+B. Direct attacker “hit” through the net with 2-3 steps of run-up with both hands from behind the head (throw).
+Transfer all balls to the first team.
+Performing direct attacking shots from three run-up steps through the net by first team players.
+Catching balls by players of the second team who are freely located on their court.

-Tasks are performed in a stream at the signal of the teacher.
-Balls after throws and catches remain behind the front line of the second team's court.
+Assignments are carried out on the fly according to the teacher's signal.
+The balls after throwing and catching remain behind the front line of the second team’s court.

 Change of attack and defense functions.
-Execution of attack by the second team and defense by the first.
+The offense is carried out by the second team and the defense by the first.

 Repeat twice.

-The first team goes to the front line with balls.
-The second team is freely located on its site.
+The first team goes to the baseline with the balls.
+The second team sits freely on its site.

-Team "A" serves from the protection zone.
+Team A serves from the defense zone.
 Team B catches the ball.

-Change the functions of attack and defense.
-Repeat the attack from behind the end line.
+The functions of attack and defense change.
+They repeat the attack from behind the front line.

 Repeat twice for each composition.

-D. Educational game in the arrangement (in zones 1,2,3,4.5,6).
-Arrange 6 players on each team on the court in defense and attack zones.
+D. Training game in formation (in zones 1,2,3,4.5,6).
+Place 6 players on each team on the court in defense and attack zones.

 Explain and indicate zones, transition from zone to zone.

-The first squads play up to 5 points.
-The second teams play up to 5 points.
+The first lineups play until 5 points.
+The second teams play until 5 points.

 Change sides.
-The first squads play up to 5 points.
-The second teams play up to 5 points.
+The first lineups play until 5 points.
+The second teams play until 5 points.

-The player who caught the ball passes to the player of zone No. 3, the player of zone No. 3 passes to the attacking players (zone No. 4 or zone No. 2), the attacking player performs an attacking throw over the net.
-The opposing team's attackers perform a single block.
+The player who caught the ball passes to the player in zone No. 3, the player in zone No. 3 passes to the attacking players (zone No. 4 or zones No. 2), the attacking player makes an offensive throw through the net.
+The opposing team's forwards perform a single block.

-The serve is performed at the signal of the teacher with a whistle
+The serve is performed at the teacher's signal with a whistle.

-The attacking throw is performed from 2-3 steps of the run.
+The attacking throw is performed with 2-3 run-up steps.

 Final part

-1. Building on the front lines of the first and second teams.
+1. Formation on the front lines of the first and second teams.

 Line up in one line

-2. Summing up the results of the training game and the lesson (name the best attackers and defenders who distinguished themselves in the game, announce the result of the game - the score).
+2. Summing up the educational game and lesson (name those who distinguished themselves in the game, the best attackers and defenders, announce the result of the game - the score).

 4. Remove the balls.